 There is much more on Coleridge at my other, Coleridgean blog.

 Charlie and the Colonial Factory.
-In the first edition of Dahl's perennially popular fantasy (published in 1964 in the US, and three years later in the UK) the Oompa-Loompas are pygmy Black Africans:
+In the first edition of Dahl's perennially popular fantasy (published in 1964 in the US, and a year later in the UK) the Oompa-Loompas are pygmy Black Africans: